AngJianHwee/RAG-Stack-Local/README.md

 ### 4. Run the Streamlit Application Docker Container

 Run the Streamlit container, ensuring it's on the same Docker network as Ollama and Pinecone Local so they can communicate.
+The Streamlit app connects to Pinecone Local using the service name `pinecone-local` within the Docker network.
 By default, Docker containers run on the `bridge` network if not specified.

 ```bash
 docker run -d -p 8501:8501 --name streamlit-app --network bridge streamlit-rag-app